Iris Murdoch: Life

-Murdoch was born in Phibsborough, Dublin, Ireland, the daughter of Irene Alice (née Richardson, 1899–1985) and Wills John Hughes Murdoch.
-Her father, a civil servant, came from a mainly Presbyterian sheep farming family from Hillhall, County Down.
+Murdoch was born in Phibsborough, Dublin, Ireland, the daughter of Irene Alice (née Richardson, 1899–1985) and Wills John Hughes Murdoch, during the Irish War of Independence.
+Her father, a civil servant, came from a mainly Presbyterian sheep farming family from Hillhall, County Down, in Ulster.
 In 1915, he enlisted as a soldier in King Edward's Horse and served in France during the First World War before being commissioned as a Second lieutenant.
-Her mother had trained as a singer before Iris was born, and was from a middle-class Church of Ireland family in Dublin.
+Her mother had trained as a singer before Iris was born, and was from a middle-class Church of Ireland family in Dublin who originated from the Plantation of Ulster landlord family of the Richardsons of Drum.
 Iris Murdoch's parents first met in Dublin when her father was on leave and were married in 1918.
 Iris was the couple's only child.
 When she was a few weeks old the family moved to London, where her father had joined the Ministry of Health as a second-class clerk.
 She was a second cousin of the Irish mathematician Brian Murdoch.

 Murdoch was brought up in Chiswick and educated privately, entering the Froebel Demonstration School in 1925 and attending Badminton School in Bristol as a boarder from 1932 to 1938.
 In 1938, she went up to Somerville College, Oxford, with the intention of studying English, but switched to "Greats", a course of study combining classics, ancient history, and philosophy.
 At Oxford she studied philosophy with Donald M. MacKinnon and attended Eduard Fraenkel's seminars on Agamemnon.
 She was awarded a first-class honours degree in 1942.
 After leaving Oxford she went to work in London for HM Treasury.
 In June 1944, she left the Treasury and went to work for the United Nations Relief and Rehabilitation Administration (UNRRA).
 At first, she was stationed in London at the agency's European Regional Office.
 In 1945, she was transferred first to Brussels, then to Innsbruck, and finally to Graz, Austria, where she worked in a refugee camp.
 She left the UNRRA in 1946.